Six of One ignore merchandise if it isn't their own.

-You would think that a Society dedicated to "appreciating" a 35-year-old TV series would be delighted if new merchandise became available.
+You would think that a Society dedicated to "appreciating" a 53-year-old TV series would be delighted if new merchandise became available.
 Not Six of One.

-In the last year, several books and other merchandise items have become available, most of which are officially sanctioned by Carlton International.
-Six of One's coordinators response has been simply to ignore these items (or give them only a 1 line mention in the magazine, whilst still filling up entire pages with pointless articles about themselves).
+Six of One's coordinators response has been simply to ignore these items completely on their websites (or give them only a 1 line mention in the magazine, whilst still filling up entire pages with pointless articles about themselves).
 This is in direct contradiction of the following statement found on one of the Society's websites, run by US coordinator Bruce Clark:

 "And for all the details on all of the latest Prisoner news and products, (not just the bits and pieces mentioned here) join us"

 But why would they ignore new merchandise?
 Because the people responsible for the items have left the Society and produced their items independently of it.
-Six of One are denying their own membership information about these items purely because the individuals who have produced this merchandise have been vocal critics about the running Six of One.
+Six of One are denying their own membership information about these items purely because the individuals who have produced this merchandise are not part of Six of One.

 In 2003, native New Yorker Catherine Frumerman published the superb "On the Trail of The Prisoner".
 Sold worldwide and officially sanctioned by Carlton, the book is currently The Prisoner Shop's best seller (sales have recently gone over the 2000 mark).
 BBC Wales also reported on the book signing there.
 A book of this kind had never been attempted before, yet it has been ignored by Six of One despite (at the time of its writing) the author being a fully paid-up member of the Society.